JordanWu1997/YSO_Hunters/README.md

 - 7/25
   - Learn to use astropy to read the data from ds9
 - 7/26
-  - Discussion with Ichone :
+  - Discussion with Inchone Hsieh :
     - How to remove the Av from c2d sources
     - What are 'Image check '(step6) and 'IR1 image check'(step7)
 - 8/06